Dietetically incorrect after six years

 I’ve struggled with my weight ever since I quit smoking thirty-five years ago, going up and down 30 pounds several times.
 All I can tell you is that it’s a helluva lot easier going up than it is coming down, though you probably already knew that.

-Six years ago I picked up on the cues offered occasionally by Glenn Reynolds to the work of science writer Why We Get Fat.
+Six years ago I picked up on the cues offered occasionally by Glenn Reynolds to the work of science writer Gary Taubes.
+Glenn had linked to Taubes’s book Why We Get Fat.
 Taubes recommends a no-carb diet, as some of the popular diet books do, both for reasons of weight control and overall health.
 I remain grateful to Glenn for sending me Taubes’s way.

 I reported on my experience following a low carb/no carb diet after 25 days in “Dietetically incorrect.”
 I have now been following an unmethodical version of the diet for six years: no sandwiches, no pasta, no pizza, no fruit, no sugar, no desserts.
 I haven’t eliminated the sugar from salad dressing or the beans from chili, but otherwise have tried to avoid obvious sources of carbohydrates.